juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2023-ene-28-Five-responsive-web.md

 ---
 metaTitle: Five responsive web design approaches that enhance business branding
-metaDescription: Businesses need websites that fully meet the needs and capabilities of the devices from which their customers access them.
+meta_description: Businesses need websites that fully meet the needs and capabilities of the devices from which their customers access them.
 This is a standard that all programmers oriented to mobile development cannot fail to meet
 title: Five responsive web design approaches that enhance business branding
 read: 5 - 10 min
 date: January 28, 2023